 A psychiatric service dog should also be trained to behave and perform its tasks in any public setting.
 A PSD should not become easily distracted by food, people, other animals, or moving objects.
 They should be able to navigate congested areas such as airports, stores, and other public venues.
 A PSD needs to be under the handler’s control at all times and be able to focus on its tasks even in busy environments that are unfamiliar.

 PSDs can be trained by the handler or professionally by a third party.
 The ADA does not require the use of a professional trainer or a particular training program or school.
 If the owner is up to the task, they can train a PSD themselves.
-Many PSD owners have successfully trained their psychiatric service dog without the assistance of third parties.
+Many PSD owners have successfully trained their psychiatric service dogs without the assistance of third parties.
 However, if you’re a potential PSD owner, you should be honest about your abilities as a trainer and level of commitment to getting the job done.
+To get started with training your dog, you may find this online training class helpful.

 2. Where are psychiatric service dogs allowed to go?